LUCAS PINTO

 Assistant Professor

-Lucas is an Assistant Professor of Neuroscience at Northwestern.
+Lucas is an Assistant Professor of Neurobiology at UChicago.
 He earned a medical degree from the Federal University of Minas Gerais, Brazil, in 2006.
-He then did a Master’s degree in physiology at the same university, where he studied visual motion processing in owls with Jerome Baron.
+He then did a Master’s degree in physiology at the same university, working with Jerome Baron.
 Lucas completed his PhD in neuroscience from the University of California, Berkeley in 2014, working in Yang Dan’s laboratory.
 He moved to the Princeton Neuroscience Institute in 2015 for his postdoc in the laboratories of David Tank and Carlos Brody.
 Scroll down for an overview of Lucas’s CV, and graduate and postdoctoral research.

 Curriculum Vitae